mjmor/devnotes/docs/webdev/uxui.md

 **TODO: Add overview and fundamentals.**

-#### REM vs. EM
+#### PX vs. REM vs. EM

-REM:
+PX stands for pixel.

+**When to use PXs**
+* When you need a fixed layout size to prevent scaling from breaking functionality (e.g. overlapping buttons or not being able to fit a control panel in the viewport).

+REM is a relative unit of measurement REM stands for root EM.

+**When to use REMs**
+* When you want elements to be scalable based on the HTML element font size which is typically based on user browser settings.
+So it's good to generally use REMs to respect user browser settings.

+**REM Details**
-* Computes px relative to the parent HTML (i.e. what the browser or website has set at the root HTML element)
+* REM computes px relative to the parent HTML (i.e. what the browser or website has set at the root HTML element)
+* The computed value is HTML_parent_font_px * element_rem.
+E.g. HTML element font size is set to 16px font-size and current element width is set to 10rem then the current element width will be computed as 160px.
+* Note: The HTML element font size is often set by the browser (default or user settings) and not directly in stylesheets.
+This is different from window zoom which scales up the size of a pixel to take up more device pixels (see [more details on StackOverflow](https://stackoverflow.com/questions/29390155/what-exactly-changes-in-the-css-rendering-when-desktop-browsers-zoom-in-or-out)).
 * **TODO: Add examples of when to use REM instead of EM and why.**

-EM:
+EM is a relative unit of measurement.

+**When to use EMs**
+* When an element size must scale with the font size of that element.
+A good example is the padding of a button since you would want the padding to scale with the font size of the button (regardless of the HTML element font size).

+**Details**
-* Computes px relative to the element that the em value is used on
+* EM computes px relative to the element that the em value is used on
+* The computed value is element_font_px * element_rem.
+E.g. Current element font size is set to 16px font-size and current element width is set to 10em then the current element width will be computed as 160px.
+* Using ems can be tricky because font-size of the current element is inerited from parent elements by default.
+Therefore, if we have nested elements setting font size with ems then there could be an exponential increase in font-size through inheritance.
+A fast fix in this case would be to set the current element (or its parent) font-size to 1rem so that it resets the font-size inheritance chain to the HTML element.
 * **TODO: Add examples of when to use EM instead of REM and why.**

+**When to use neither EMs nor REMs nor PXs**
+* When setting line height, do not use any units.
+Unitless line height will compute the line height based on the children font settings.

 See a [comprehensive comparison guide](https://webdesign.tutsplus.com/comprehensive-guide-when-to-use-em-vs-rem--cms-23984t) or a [visual overview](https://webdesign.tutsplus.com/a-visual-guide-to-em-and-rem-units--CRS-200720c/overview-of-px-em-and-rem).